fossabot/QuirkbotDataApi/README.md

 * OAuth or HTTP authentication to crossdomain authentication (https://github.com/lucj/sails-oauth2-api)
 * Implement `/api/policies/sessionAuth.js` with the OAuth methods.
 * Refresh OAuth Token
+* Implement `/api/policies/isYou.js` for preventing users to alter other users.
+* Implement `/api/policies/isAuthor.js` for preventing users access to other users programs.